WoodProgrammer/tf_importer/README.md

 * to_import : Resource name of the provider
 * import_key: The identifier key in the resource definition

-* prefix: The prefix to refer real resource
+* prefix: The prefix to refer real resource.
+Because some of the resources like AWS SNS requires a direct arn name so that you have to set a arn prefix in front of the resource name.You can check the example usage.

-* suffix: The suffix to refer real resource
+* suffix: The suffix to refer real resource.

 After you defined your resource map you only have to run this command like that;